Printable Version (52 kb PDF)

 The technology provided to nonpublic schools must not include providing instructional services directly to nonpublic school students.

 Equipment and supplies comparable to that used in a public school district can be purchased and used to provide the technology to nonpublic schools.
 Such equipment may be loaned without charge to a nonpublic school for the purpose of providing the technology required under this program.
 However, such equipment remains the property of the district board of education and must be labeled as such.

 The funds expended by a board of education for the administrative costs related to providing technology for a participating nonpublic school must be limited to the actual cost of administering the provision of technology for the participating nonpublic school or five percent (5%) of the funds allocated for each participating nonpublic school, whichever is less.

-Each board of education providing technology to nonpublic schools must submit the following information to the county superintendent on or before October 31 and forward a copy to the administrator(s) of the nonpublic school(s) within their district boundaries.
+Each board of education providing technology to nonpublic schools must submit the following information to the Executive County Superintendent on or before October 31 and forward a copy to the administrator(s) of the nonpublic school(s) within their district boundaries.

 - A written statement verifying that the required conference with the nonpublic school administrator was held and verifying the timelines for services, purchases and implementation.

 - An assurance that the public school will not reimburse the nonpublic school directly (signed by the public and nonpublic school) will be included on the agreement.
 All services, equipment, supplies, etc. for this program MUST be purchased by the public school.

 - A copy of the agreement between the board of education and the nonpublic school and the minutes of the board of education meeting at which the agreement was approved that describes how the technology and/or services will be provided to the nonpublic school.